Quick overview:

 However, the above does not apply in the case of certain specific activities where, on the contrary, monitoring needs to be carried out.
 The Labour Code states that there must be a “compelling reason based on the specific nature of the employer’s activity” Typically, this will be the case in operations such as securities printers, nuclear plants, chemical plants, banks, etc., where, for reasons of safety or damage prevention, monitoring of employees must be carried out continuously.

-The law provides that an employer must not, without compelling reasons based on the special nature of his activity, invade the privacy of an employee, not only in the workplace but also in public areas.
+The law provides that an employer must not, without compelling reasons based on the special nature of his or her business, invade the privacy of an employee, not only in the workplace but also in public areas.
 For example, by subjecting the worker to overt or covert surveillance.

 As a matter of principle, you should avoid placing cameras in areas where employees take a break, such as alleys, canteens or relaxation areas.
 Even if you would like to address theft or damage to property, the invasion of employee privacy is often too great compared to the value of the property lost or damaged.